 We believe that this target population has the ability to gain admission into these highly sought after high schools as long as a concerted effort is made to:

 Close the information gap causing students from this population to miss out on the opportunity to attend a Specialized High School

 Provide high-quality test prep to as many highly motivated, deserving students as possible starting from 3rd grade

-Believe it or not, there are many parents, guidance counselors, teachers, youth ministry leaders, family members, etc. in black and brown communities that know very little about the city's Specialized High Schools and what it really takes to get in.
-More importantly, they oftentimes cannot see themselves in these schools because of the current demographic breakdown at the schools or the lack of an immediate connection to someone who has attended one of the schools.
 By addressing these two critical factors, NYC stands to gain access to a talent pipeline that has been overlooked for the past two decades.
-With increased awareness, academic enrichment, and long-term support, these students can secure a seat on the Education to Wealth Pipeline.
+Believe it or not, there are many parents, grandparents, guidance counselors, teachers, youth ministry leaders, family members, etc. in black and brown communities that know very little about the city's Specialized High Schools and what it really takes to get in.
+More importantly, the middle schoolers oftentimes cannot see themselves in these schools because of the lack of diversity.
+I challenge all of us to come together to train our children to become competitive and create a more inclusive environment in the Specialized High Schools.
+With increased awareness, academic enrichment, access to rigorous test prep and long-term support, these students can secure a seat on the Education to Wealth Pipeline.

 Our work continues!